 And when you have your food, just pick a free spot to sit.
 It’s free seating.
 While the restaurant isn’t a large or classy place, it’s cosy and clean and inviting to me.
 It reminds me so much of a mamak stall, be it in Singapore or Malaysia

-I ordered Chicken Briyani (and asked them to pour a little bit of curry gravy on top … luckily they let me … hehehe) And it was really good!
-While I’ve already eaten in another Indian restaurant, I really liked the rustic taste of this one!
-The rice was soft, moist and flavourful in the spices, the chicken juicy … like the regular Briyani that I grew up with.
+I ordered Chicken Briyani and asked them to pour a little bit of curry gravy on top.
+And tasting it, it was really good!
+While I’ve already eaten in another Indian restaurant, I really liked the rustic taste of this one.
+The rice was soft, moist and flavourful in the spices, the chicken juicy, it tasted just like the regular Briyani that I grew up with.

 Nevertheless, I thought that this was the best Briyani that I ever had in Rome.
 It was so yummy!

-Claire had a plate of Prawn Briyani.
-Unfortunately, I forgot to taste this because I was concentrating so much on my rice.
-Haha!
-Nevertheless, I could see that she enjoyed eating it too.
+Claire had a plate of Prawn Briyani which I could see that she enjoyed eating.

 Later in the week, a couple of days before the fasting month, I dragged Cart to give this restaurant a try too.
 As a vegetarian, there were a couple of items that he could choose.
 And he ordered Vegetable Curry.

-I wish that it didn’t taste so bland, if the taste wasn’t catered for the masses, it would have tasted much more satisfying.
+I wish that it didn’t taste so bland.
+If the dish was spicer, it would have tasted much more satisfying.

 Cart also had a plate of Daal, which he ate with Naan bread.
 Lentils are not my favourite thing to eat, nevertheless, this tastes pretty good, because the dish was not originally hot anyway.